knpuniversity/ansible/knpu/ansistrano/ci-auto-deploy.md

 Of course!
 CircleCI is trying to SSH onto our servers, but it does not have access.
 This works on our local machine because, when we deploy to the `aws` hosts, the `group_vars/aws.yml` file is loaded.
-This tells Ansistrano to look for the SSH key at `~/.ssh/KnpU-Tutorial.pem`.
+This tells Ansible to look for the SSH key at `~/.ssh/KnpU-Tutorial.pem`.
 That path does *not* exist in CircleCI.

 So... hmmm...
 We *could* leverage environment variables to create this file... but